 The panel welcomes that UPNVJT has based on the binding legal provisions set up a quality assurance and development procedure, which systematically and continuously monitors and develops the quality of the programme with respect to its contents, processes, and outcomes.
 It takes into account the evaluation results and the analysis on success rate, and graduate employment as well as the profile of the student population.
-The panel notes that students can deliver their complaints via the student body organisation to the management, but they do not participate in the respective committees to assess quality assurance and development procedures.
+The panel notes that students have the possibility per semester to comment on the quality of teaching, the quality of teaching materials, delivery methods and others to improve in the following semester.
+However, students do not participate in the respective committees to plan and assess the quality assurance and development procedures.
 Therefore, the panel recommends the UPNVJT more intensively involving students in processes of assessing quality assurance and development outcomes.

-Evaluation by students is carried out on a regular basis and in accordance with a prescribed procedure; the outcomes are communicated to the students and provide input for the quality development process.
+Evaluation by students is conducted on a regular basis and in accordance with a prescribed procedure; the outcomes are communicated to the students and provide input for the quality development process.

-Quality control by faculty is carried out on a regular basis and in accordance with a prescribed procedure; the outcomes are communicated and provide input for the quality development process.
+Quality control by faculty is conducted on a regular basis and in accordance with a prescribed procedure; the outcomes are communicated and provide input for the quality development process.